Hierarchical Regularizers for Reverse Unrestricted Mixed Data Sampling Regressions: Volatility Application

-Overall, we can draw two main conclusions from our empirical analysis.
-First, macroeconomic variables do not help to improve the forecast performance of the daily S\&P 500 realized variance over the simple HAR.
-This finding is robust across a wide range of macroeconomic variables, forecast horizons as well as rolling window sizes (i.e.\ Table \ref{tab:MAFE_MCS} reports results for 5 years, while results for 2 and 10 years are available in Appendix \ref{appendix:rw}).\footnote{Note that for rolling window of 10 years, the advantage of using a regularized method in contrast to simple OLS largely disappears due to the sample size.
-Moreover, there is a minor benefit of including macroeconomic variables, as evidenced by the pooled RU-MIDAS estimated by OLS often being included in the MCS together with the HAR.} Second, as expected, the advantage of using a regularized pooled RU-MIDAS model over an OLS-based one increases when the dimensionality of the model increases, either due to the inclusion of more predictors or due to a reduction in effective sample size.
+We assess the sensitivity of our findings to the choice of rolling window size.
+We re-did the forecast exercise using a rolling window size of 2 and 10 years instead of 5 years; the results are reported in respectively Table \ref{tab:MAFE_MCS_rw2} and \ref{tab:MAFE_MCS_rw10} in the Appendix.
+While the overall findings remain unchanged, we do observe, as expected, a more pronounced advantage of the regularized pooled RU-MIDAS model over the OLS-based one if one were to use a smaller rolling window size of 2 years.
+For rolling window of 10 years, the advantage of using a regularized method in contrast to simple OLS largely disappears due to the sample size.
+Moreover, there is a minor benefit of including macroeconomic variables, as evidenced by the pooled RU-MIDAS estimated by OLS often being included in the MCS together with the HAR.

+{\it Tuning Parameter Selection.} We re-did the forecast exercise using time series cross-validation instead of the BIC to select the tuning parameter $\lambda$ in equation \eqref{eq:optimization problem}.
+We hereby use a rolling-window set-up, compute for each value of the tuning parameter the Mean Absolute Forecast Error (MAFE) across the last 20\% (i.e.\ one year) observations as cross-validation score, and select the value of the tuning parameter with the lowest MAFE.
+Results are reported in Tables \ref{tab:variable_selection_tscv} and \ref{tab:MAFE_MCS_sensitivity_tscv} of the Appendix.
+Table \ref{tab:variable_selection_tscv} reveals that the usage of time series cross-validation instead of BIC to select the tuning parameter leads to a considerably higher percentage of selected LF macroeconomic coefficients.
+Nonetheless, the addition of the LF macroeconomic variables in the model does not lead to improved out-of-sample forecast performance, as can be seen from Table \ref{tab:MAFE_MCS_sensitivity_tscv}.
+The MAFEs using either BIC or time series cross-validation are, overall, very similar.

+{\it Post-lasso Estimation.} We re-did the forecast exercise without the post-lasso step to investigate its influence on the results.
+Table \ref{tab:MAFE_MCS_sensitivity_postlasso} in the Appendix reports the results for the pooled RU-MIDAS model both with and without post-lasso estimation.
+We observe that the post-LASSO estimation step leads to improved forecast performance, and this across all considered models, macroeconomic variables and forecast horizons.